pabarnard/bibliophiles-paradise/README.md

         - flask-mysql: For tying in MySQL
         - flask-bcrypt: For hashing and securing passwords
         - python-dotenv: For loading variables in .env files
+        - python-dateutil: For calculating the difference in years between dates
 4. Front end:
     - Building out the basic HTML *only* and the needed forms and features.
     - No styling will be applied yet.
 This will happen in a later phase.